 Islamic Relief in Pakistan

-One of our post-flood reconstruction programmes, took a comprehensive and fully integrated approach to rebuilding villages, installing new water and sanitation facilities and support to help people rebuild small businesses as well as house building.
-The new houses built in collaboration with the community have firm foundations and brick walls so that they cannot be washed away by future floods, as well as earthquake-proof roofs.
+Our post-flood reconstruction programmes take a fully integrated approach.
+We have rebuilt villages, installed new water and sanitation facilities and supported communities to rebuild small businesses and housing.
+With firm foundations and brick walls, new homes cannot be washed away by future floods, as well as earthquake-proof roofs.